foundriesio/docs/README.md

 ## Building the Docs Locally

-To build the html from rst files, from the top directory run:
+To build just the html from rst files, from the top directory run:

 ```bash